xpack/web-jekyll/pages/install.md

 Line Tools package must still be installed, for the xPack toolchains to find them in the expected location." %}

+{% include note.html content="If the `install-nvm-node-npm-xpm.sh`
-If the `install-nvm-node-npm-xpm.sh` script was successful, the rest of this page is only informative and can be skipped.
+script was successful,
+the rest of this page is only informative and can be skipped." %}

 {{ version_manager }}